In the Boomla Filesystem, files are also directories. They can store both data and have children, at the same time.

 Files are stored in the order you place them.
 When placing a file, you have to specify its exact location, not only the parent that shall contain it.

-This feature was designed to help ordering elements on the user interface, without the need for an orderID field or similar.
+This feature was designed to help ordering elements on the user interface without the need for an orderID field or something similar in a database.

 Boomla supports file links.
 You can create a file link by setting the file's link property.